Cause of Choice: Walk ‘n’ Roll at Children’s Specialized Hospital

 Early Sports Heroines: Tennis champion Althea Gibson & Olympic track star Wilma Rudolph

 Survivor: She has overcome breast cancer, her beloved husband’s early death, and her daughter’s debilitating spinal meningitis.

 Most Proud Of: “Seeing young women, seventeen and eighteen year olds, evolve.”

 “Work hard and don’t look for excuses, and you can achieve anything.”
-This was the lesson that legendary college basketball coach, Vivian Stringer, learned from her parents while growing up in Edenborn, Pennsylvania, and one of the key lessons that she passed on to the hundreds of players that she has coached over the course of her long and illustrious career.
+This was the lesson that legendary college basketball coach, Vivian Stringer, learned from her parents while growing up in Edenborn, Pa., and one of the key lessons that she passed on to the hundreds of players that she has coached over the course of her long and illustrious career.

 Stringer began her teaching and coaching career in the early 70s at Cheyney, a small, historically-black college outside of Philadelphia.
 Even before the seeds of Title IX had truly started to take root nationally, Stringer propelled her team at Cheyney to the final four in the NCAA’s first-ever National Championship for women’s basketball in 1982.
 She later did the same for her teams at the University of Iowa in 1993, and at Rutgers in 2000 and 2007, earning her the distinction of being the first coach in NCAA history to lead three different schools to the national semifinals.
 When Don Imus made his notorious, derogatory remarks about her Rutgers team in 2007, Coach Stringer’s eloquent public response modeled dignity and poise for her players and the nation.